Transcription work in Kenya. Is it available? What are the opportunities? What do I need to become a great transcriber?

 “Transcription is the first step of gene expression, in which a particular segment of DNA is copied into RNA by the enzyme, RNA polymerase.
 Both RNA and DNA …blah, blah, blah

-And I thought no way!
+I thought no way!
 This can’t be what I’m looking for.
 Well, let me ask you this?
-Do you consider you’re English to be perfect?
-Do you have a typing speed of at least 50 wpm?
+Do you have good English skills?
+Do you have a typing speed of at least 40 wpm?
 Do you know the difference between stationery and stationary, precedent and president, too and two?
 Last but not least, do you love to learn new things?
 You just might be the best person for transcription.

-Transcription is all about converting audio to written text.
+Transcription work in Kenya is all about converting audio to written text.
 As simple as that.
 All you do is listen to an audio or video file and type out its contents.
 Transcription services are usually provided for business, legal, or medical purposes.
 Is there a market for transcription services?
 Yes.

 Brief History of Transcription

 A transcriptionist must possess an excellent command of the English language.
 You must have the ability to recognize and differentiate words.
 As I stated before, words such as their/there or complement/compliment for example, which are called homophones, can completely change the meaning of the transcript when used incorrectly.
 You need to be a linguist, a language professional, one who is familiar with the English language and speech.
 Punctuation too, is key.
 Do you know when to use hyphens?
 Is it full time or full-time?
 Low income or low-income?
 Is it ebook or eBook?
 Clients want to hire a transcriber who pays attention to detail, because they do not want to hire someone else to do the editing work.
-The final document should read well and will make sense to the reader.
+The final document should read well and make sense to the reader.

 If you want to do transcription work in Kenya, you will need to have excellent listening skills.
 Each word needs to be heard and typed correctly.
-So, your goal as a transcriptionist is to type as fast as you can with very few errors.
+Your goal as a transcriptionist is to type as fast as you can with very few errors.
 An accuracy rate of 98 to 99% is recommended.
 Your good listening skills will come in handy when you encounter speakers who are either nearly inaudible, speaking with a heavy accent, speaking over each other, or when there is background noise in the audio.

 Need I say more?
 A comfortable speed of about 40 wpm and above is needed for you to work as a transcriber.
 If your typing speed is 60 wpm and above, you are in a really good place.
-There are clients who need rush jobs, and if you will be working on rush jobs, speed will be needed.
+There are clients who need rush jobs, and if you type fast, that will be a plus.

 Starting your transcription business takes very little setup.
-Basically this is what you need:
+These are the requisite tools:

 Good quality headphones are a must if you want to do transcription work in Kenya.
 This is helpful and vital equipment through which you will hear the audio.
 You need to hear the speakers well for the final output/ transcript.
-And they also need to be comfortable on your head considering you will be wearing them sometimes for hours.
+And they also need to be comfortable considering you will be wearing them for hours.
 Buy good quality headphones that will serve you for long.